 I am so excited about this post, I can hardly keep my composure!
-It is officially 40 days until Christmas, which means you still have some time left to get your gift shopping in order, plan your menu, decor & get yourself organised.
+It is not December yet, which means you still have some time left to get your gift shopping in order, plan your menu & decor & get yourself organised.

-If, like me, you love the concept of an advent calendar, then you better hurry, because the days until 1 December are running out (only 16 to be exact)!
+If, like me, you love the concept of an advent calendar, then you better hurry, because the days until 1 December are running out!
 You can buy one to fill with chocolates or some other treats.
 Or you can make your own!
-Which brings me to the exciting part which is THIS STEP-BY-STEP ADVENT CALENDAR.
+Which brings me to the exciting part which is this step-by-step advent calendar.
 This project was lovingly contributed by Eleanor North.
 What excites me most about this post, is that it is sewn.
 Something really awesome to have on aZestyLife, because (sadly) I can’t sew.

 - 1m main fabric